-The K-State Urban Water Institute brings together industry, researchers, policy makers, advocates, and educators to identify and develop solutions for complex cross-disciplinary and cross-boundary concerns related to urban water sustainability.
-The Institute facilitates industry- and agency-identified research, development and implementation of water-related projects by engaging teams of practitioners, researchers, educators and students across Kansas and the 4-state region.
+The Kansas State Univeristy Urban Water Institute brings together industry, researchers, policy makers, advocates, and educators to identify and develop solutions for complex cross-disciplinary and cross-boundary concerns related to urban water sustainability.
+The Institute facilitates industry- and agency-identified research, development and implementation of water-related projects by engaging teams of practitioners, researchers, educators and students across Kansas and the four-state region.

-UWI has two laboratories on the K-State Olathe campus dedicated to research/development and extension/outreach.
+The Urban Water Institute has two laboratories on the K-State Olathe campus dedicated to research/development and extension/engagement.
 Currently, Dr. Saugata Datta is leading research in emerging contaminants in water and the effects of carbon dioxide sequestration in the research lab.
 The Urban Water Institute hosts teachers and K-12 students in the labs through workshops and internships.